factorsofx/final-project/README.md

 are no concrete examples available, but in theory the following systems would be quite simple to make.

+The setup present in `synthesizer.py` is a simple example of an LFO, where a low frequency oscillator controls the frequency of the oscillator actually outputting audio data.

 **Vocoder**
 A vocoder takes the input, splits it into a number of different frequency bands, and applies the amplitude values of these bands to a different signal.
 To make a vocoder,